CodeByZach/sublime_unused_css_finder/README.md

 You can also define all the above settings in an individual "unused_css.cfg" file for each project, that needs to be located in the projects rootpath.
 All settings in the file will be appended to the default/user settings or override the settings, if it's a boolean value.

-### Change Log

-v1.3.3

-- fixed a bug for combinator selectors

-v1.3.2

-- Optimized the way, unused css declarations are selected.
-- Clean selection/deletion in multiple declarations

-v1.3.1

-- fixed a bug for inline css

-v1.3.0

-- settings can now be configured over a project specific file "unused_css.cfg" that has to be located in a projects root path
-- added 'unused_css_ignore_selectors' setting: Every element in this array will be ignored in the search and never be stated as non occured selector.
-Can also be defined as id or class selector, e.g. "#example", ".example", "example"
-- added 'unused_css_delete_on_search' setting: Every unused css selector that was found during the search will be removed after the search
-- switched default behaviour of plugin.
-Instead of highlighting every unused selector, they will be selected via cursor, to be able to remove them with one backspace press
-- added 'unused_css_highlight_selectors' setting: switch to old behaviour, that unused selectors will be highlighted instead of selected via cursor
-- added plugin to sublime context menu on right click to be able to configure some settings and also run the command without shortcut
-- most of these changes are based on the ideas from NoxNoctis2, thanks for that

-v1.2.2

-- optimized the search patterns to only find the exact selector names and no words where they occur as substring

-v1.2.1

-- fixed a bug in the plugin default settings file
-- added debugging functionality

-v1.2.0

-- the plugin now works for inline css as well
-- added configuration path into sublime menu: "Preferences/Package Settings/UnusedCssFinder/"
-- Added default key bindings to the project

-v1.1.0

-- Added settings to define folders, in which the search takes place
-- Fixed a bug to truely search asynchronously

 ### License